How to Start Your Own Book of Shadows

 Traditionally a Book of Shadows was an entirely handwritten document.
 Even once the printing press was invented, these special collections of knowledge and history were still produced by hand.
 It was only in the 20th century that the tradition of having mass-market availability of magickal know-how got started.

 There are many blank books that are beautifully bound and which would make good shadow books.
 Whether the cover is cloth, paper or leather and if there is any decoration is your choice.
 You can also get a plain looking blank book and then make a cover or decorate it yourself with any designs or images that you feel are appropriate.
 A modern pagan might prefer to keep a loose-leaf binder or an eBook of Shadows on their computer.
 Part notebook, part recipe/spell book, part journal, part magic diary, these compilations allow you to record information and keep track of your own spiritual growth and journey.

 For those who aren’t part of a coven or established tradition but who would like a Book of Shadows to copy to get themselves started, the world of modern publishing has made available a wide variety of shadow books.
 If you don’t have a strongly formed tradition that you follow, you may wish to read a few of them before picking one to primarily work from so that you can find the one that best adapts to your own workings.

-Filling Your Book of Shadows
+Making Your Own Book of Shadows

 A Book Of Shadows winds up being more than a simple journal.
 It becomes a personal encyclopedia, filled with whatever information you collect and organize.
 This can include journal-type entries, ritual outlines, recipes, gardening notes, herbal lists, planetary and gemstone correspondences, chant lyrics, pressed flowers and dried herb sprigs, photographs, artwork, and much more.